Fluids in random media and dimensional augmentation

-In fact ${\mathbb R}^d$ may be replaced by an arbitrary continuous or discrete set $\cal G$, with arbitrary fixed potentials inserted: only the rotational and translational dependence on the extra two dimensions is important.
+In fact ${\mathbb R}^d$ may be replaced by an arbitrary measurable continuous or discrete set $\cal G$, with arbitrary fixed potentials inserted: only the rotational and translational symmetries in the extra two dimensions are important.
 This allows the extension to arbitrary correlation functions and other geometries.
-We comment on convergence below.
-Note the condition of taking the long-range limit $\l\to\infty$ in the extra 2 dimensions for both the interaction and the random field correlations.
-This is necessary to single out the tree diagrams.
-In the absence of randomness, this limit gives mean field theory and an equation of state of the form $p=n_++b_+n_+^2-b_-n_-^2$, with virial coefficients $b_\pm>0$, as may be found by explicitly summing the tree diagrams.